JSTRO/react-reviews/things-i-learned.md

 ### Conclusion
 Recreating Pitchfork's review pages turned out to be a great learning experience in building a fullstack JS app.
 I learned a lot about the interplay between SQlite, Express, and React, as well as React Hooks and React Router (which I didn't touch on here but maybe will add more about later).
 The component-based nature of Pitchfork's site lends itself nicely to React and its visual elegance made the end product a satisfying reward.

+### Acknowledgements
+*Special thanks to [Matt Brandly](https://github.com/brandly) for all his hours of free consultation on this project and many others!*